Business at Brandeis

-The Business Program builds on unique strengths of the Brandeis International Business School as well as those of liberal arts subjects, such as history, sociology, philosophy and American studies.
+The Business Program builds on unique strengths of the Brandeis International Business School as well as those of liberal arts subjects, such as economics, psychology, international & global studies, film, and American studies.
 The curriculum is rooted in the liberal arts and encourages critical thinking and analysis of how business works.

 We give you various ways to forge connections between your business studies and other interests you may have, from global society and sustainability to innovation in science and art.